-Allowable costs are focused on target hardening and physical security enhancements.
-Funding can be used for the acquisition and installation of security equipment on real property (including buildings and improvements) owned or leased by the nonprofit organization, specifically in prevention of and/or protection against the risk of a terrorist attack.
-This equipment is limited to select items in the following two sections of items on the Authorized Equipment List (AEL) and the following two specific items from other sections:
+Allowable equipment costs are focused on facility hardening and physical security enhancements.
+Funding can be used for the acquisition and installation of security equipment on real property (including buildings and improvements) owned or leased by the nonprofit organization, specifically in prevention of and/or protection against the risk of a terrorist or other extremist attack.
+This equipment is limited to select items on the Authorized Equipment List (AEL):